What that actually means in practice

 -

 Retention later than acquisition: Retention depends on customer fit, onboarding, product adoption, lifecycle communication, and account experience.
-Marketing can influence these, but the signal takes longer because customers need time to buy, use, renew, expand, or churn.
+Marketing can move these, but the signal takes longer because customers need time to buy, use, renew, expand, or churn.

 Where teams get this wrong